top of page

 However, these models have yet to be tested and my hope is to better understand the role of megafauna on the Earth System though the lens of field research and geochemistry.

-EARTH-LIFE INTERRELATION
+EARTH-LIFE INTERACTIONS

 A fundamental connection between the biotic system and the physical planet through various climate and weathering feedbacks has been hypothesized to have kept the Earth habitable over geologic time.
 Evaluating this hypothesis during important events during the biotic evolution of flora and fauna allows me to gain a deeper philosophical understanding of our planet.